The Human Thread

-My novels weave real people and events with imagined lives, exploring not just what happened, but what it may have felt like to experience it.
 My essays draw on history, philosophy, politics, and culture, reflecting on how ideas formed long ago continue to shape the present.

-At the heart of both is what I call The Human Thread — the connections that carry memory and experience across time, reminding us how lives once lived still echo in the world we inhabit today.
+This describes the connections that carry memory and experience across time, reminding us how lives once lived still echo in the world we inhabit today.

 Set against the bleak industrial landscape of Dowlais, this is a story of resilience and triumph.
 Orphaned and sent to London as a scullery maid, Eliza Turner’s art becomes her means of survival — and a voice for social reform.